tomhuda/metamorph.js/README.md

 Metamorph.js works on all browsers that support the W3C range API, with a pure-DOM-based fallback for browsers that don't.
-Since virtually all brwosers except for Internet Explorer support the W3C range API, the DOM-based fallback was developed and tested using Internet Explorer.
+Since virtually all browsers except for Internet Explorer support the W3C range API, the DOM-based fallback was developed and tested using Internet Explorer.

 It has been tested on Internet Explorer 6+, Firefox 3+, Safari 5, and